open-resources/dash_curriculum/_sources/part1/chapter2.md

 ## 2.2 Interacting with the App
 Once the app is launched and working, we can:
-  - **Stop the app**: typing ('Ctrl+C' on Windows, 'Command+C' on Mac) on the console will stop the app.
+  - **Stop the app**: typing ('Ctrl+C' on Windows, 'Command+C' on Mac) on the console will stop the app (when using VS Code).
 This is sometimes helpful when trying to update an app or when running multiple apps at the same time.
 Dash apps automatically run on the same browser port 8050, unless specified otherwise.
 As a result, if we forgot to stop the app and we launch a different app, with the same port number, an error message will be displayed.

 [.png with the error message appearing when two apps are simultaneously launched]